flintlib/flint/doc/source/fmpz_factor.rst

     bits and possibly one additional cofactor, which may or may not be prime.

-    If the number is definitely factored fully, the return value is `1`, otherwise the final factor is composite and needs to be factored further.
+    If the number is definitely factored fully, the return value is `1`, otherwise the final factor (which may have exponent greater than `1`) is composite and needs to be factored further.

     If the number has a factor of around the given number of bits, there is at least a two-thirds chance of finding it.
 Smaller factors should be